 - the software and any accompanying data.

-A good how-to to prepare an artifact evaluation package is available online at http://bit.ly/HOWTO-AEC.
+A good how-to to prepare an artifact evaluation package is available at http://bit.ly/HOWTO-AEC.

 The evaluation process is single-blind.
-The evaluation process is non-competitive and we hope that all the artifacts submitted can pass the evaluation criteria.
+It is non-competitive and we hope that all the artifacts submitted can pass the evaluation criteria.

 If you are not in a position to prepare the artifact as above, or if your artifact requires special libraries, commercial tools (e.g., MATLAB or specific toolboxes), or particular hardware, please contact the AE chair as soon as possible.

 Recommendation: Use Virtual Machines

 Based on previous experience, the biggest hurdle to successful reproducibility is the setup and installation of the necessary libraries and dependencies.
 Authors are therefore encouraged to prepare a virtual machine (VM) image including their artifact (if possible) and to make it available via HTTP throughout the evaluation process (and, ideally, afterwards).
 As the basis of the VM image, please choose commonly-used OS versions that have been tested with the virtual machine software and that evaluators are likely to be accustomed to.
 We encourage authors to use VirtualBox (https://www.virtualbox.org) and save the VM image as an Open Virtual Appliance (OVA) file.
 To facilitate the preparation of the VM, we suggest using the VM images available